Oct. 2, 2024

 Like that stuff is going to be a lot of work that I didn't used to have to do.

-Jeff Umbro: But do you feel good that there's like potentially more upside on the other end of it if you do it well?
+Jeff Umbro: But do you feel good that there's potentially more upside on the other end of it if you do it well?

-Alex Goldman: I do feel like the fact that I am the owner of this show is a big positive and like something that felt completely impossible ten years ago, so that is great, like there was no way anybody could own their own show ten years ago, and now it feels starkly different, so that is awesome and not something I take for granted at all, and I'm seeing that like more and more, the fact that there's so many shows on Radiotopia is a sign that people are finding this to be the way to go.
+Alex Goldman: I do feel like the fact that I am the owner of this show is a big positive and something that felt completely impossible ten years ago, so that is great, there was no way anybody could own their own show ten years ago, and now it feels starkly different, so that is awesome and not something I take for granted at all, and I'm seeing that more and more, the fact that there's so many shows on Radiotopia is a sign that people are finding this to be the way to go.
 And then there's stuff like Normal gossip, and, I don't know, Chapo Trap House.

-There's like a million shows that own their own thing and, and like, understand what their audience wants and are just doing it for themselves and like, that is really cool and exciting.
+There's a million shows that own their own thing and understand what their audience wants and are just doing it for themselves and that is really cool and exciting.
 I would love to be able to, if I can manage to figure that out.
 If I had the option to just get paid and get health insurance and not have to deal with this, I think I probably still would, but that's just because I find the business aspect of stuff, I'm very uncomfortable with it.
 Maybe six months from now I'll have a different answer.

 Alex Goldman: Great.
 I'm glad to hear that.

-Jeff Umbro: Well, it's funny, cause it's like the problems that you have today, like six months from now, you're not even going to think about them.
-They're going to be like such a small thing that they'll be in the past.
+Jeff Umbro: Well, it's funny, cause the problems that you have today, like six months from now, you're not even going to think about them.
+They're going to be such a small thing that they'll be in the past.
 But you'll have a different set of problems that are going to come up.

 Alex Goldman: Right.

-Jeff Umbro: So, and you'll never know what they are until it happens, but, so from your point of view, like, what does it mean to make it in podcasting today?
+Jeff Umbro: So, and you'll never know what they are until it happens, but, so from your point of view, what does it mean to make it in podcasting today?

 Jeff Umbro: Cool.
 Well, thank you for joining us.
 This was awesome.
 Everybody should check out Hyperfixed.